YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Please consider using command files produced with the SHOW -COMMAND -FILE for creating new regions and segments in a global directory as the defaults come from the templates.
 If you inadvertently upgrade a global directory, you can use SHOW -COMMAND to create a file of commands that you can input to GDE with the prior YottaDB release to recreate the prior global directory file.

 SHOW -COMMAND displays the GDE commands for creating names, regions, and segments of the current global directory state in a target environment.
 However, it does not always include the same template settings (SHOW -TEMPLATE) of the current global directory.
 SHOW -COMMAND creates an appropriate set of templates that minimize other adjustments to recreate the current global directory.
-If the current GDE template settings (SHOW -TEMPLATE) are important for your application, you need set them again after applying the commands from GDE SHOW -COMMAND in the target environment.
+If the current GDE template settings (SHOW -TEMPLATE) are important for your application, you need to set them again after applying the commands from GDE SHOW -COMMAND in the target environment.

 .. note::
    When GDE encounters an error while executing the @command-file command, it stops processing the command file and returns to the operator prompt, which gives the operator the option of compensating for the error.
 If you subsequently issue @command-file command again in the same session for the same command-file, GDE resumes processing it at the line after the last error.